-The demand for properties gained momentum even in Scotland in the region between the capital and Glasgow, where it takes less than a month to sell properties.
-In regions Edinburg and Falkirk, it takes approximately 27 days to sell, as per the report by Zoopla.
+The interest for properties picked up even in Scotland, in the regions between the capital and Glasgow, where it takes less than a month to sell properties.
+However, in areas Edinburg and Falkirk, it takes around 27 days to sell, according to the report by Zoopla.

-To know more about UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+For new opportunities in the UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).